-The UT Southwestern program offers a diversity of clinical experiences in Allergy & Immunology.
+The UT Southwestern program offers a diversity of clinical experiences in Allergy and Immunology.
 We have a strong primary immunodeficiency program and are one of the Diagnostic and Research Centers for the Jeffrey Modell Centers Network.
-In addition, a new Food Allergy Center has opened for clinical and research purposes at Children’s Medical Center.
+In addition, a Food Allergy Center has opened for clinical and research purposes at Children’s Medical Center.

 Our Adult Allergy Division operates the Parkland Asthma Clinic, which oversees the care of adult patients with moderate to severe asthma.
 Our clinics at the Aston Ambulatory Care center are tertiary/quaternary referral centers for patients with chronic urticaria, drug allergies, hereditary angioedema, common variable immunodeficiency, mastocytosis, and anaphylaxis.

 Fellows also have exposure to other common conditions including rhinitis, asthma, sinusitis, and atopic dermatitis in both our pediatric and adult clinics.

 All fellows are required to participate in at least one research project.
 Current and past projects have been extremely diverse - most clinically oriented and some involving basic science — a reflection of the differing interests of our past and current fellows.
 Because training positions are fully funded by Parkland Memorial Hospital and Childrens Medical Center, and not by Federal Training Grants, our fellows are encouraged to consider research opportunities in a diversity of fields.